DorotaTrzpil/Portfolio/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/dorota-trzpil/)

 ## About me:
-Ma name is Dorota Trzpil, and I am software tester.
+Ma name is Dorota Trzpil, and I am a software tester.

-For over 10 years I have been working as a tutor in the orphanage, where I improved my interpersonal skills, teamwork and patience.
-I gained experience in cooperating with a difficult clients.
+For over 10 years, I have worked as a tutor in an orphanage, where I have honed my interpersonal skills, ability to work in a team, and patience.
+During this time, I have gained valuable experience in collaborating with challenging clients.

-I decided to change my professional life and I have been gradually gaining knowledge, skills and experience as a software tester.
-I focus on continuous development and learning.
-I am currently working as a manual tester in Utest.
-I actively participated in more than 50 projects and maintain a high level of rating.
-In addition, I participate in voluntary test projects.
+I made a decision to switch my career path, and have since been steadily acquiring knowledge, skills, and experience in the field of software testing.
+My focus is on continual development and learning.
+Presently, I work as a manual tester at Utest and have actively contributed to over 50 projects while maintaining a high rating.
+Additionally, I participate in voluntary testing projects.

-My goals are to improve my qualifications as a manual tester and enter the world of an automation testing.
+My goals are to enhance my qualifications as a manual tester and get to know the field of automation testing.

-I invite you to check my repository.
-You can see what development path I am following and get to know with my sample work.
+I would like to invite you to review my repository, where you can gain insight into the development path that I am pursuing and review my sample work.

 ## My test cases: